Macau Grand Prix: Major accidents

 1967: Dodjie Laurel: Killed when he lost control of his Lotus 41 and hit the corner sea wall, now called Mandarin Bend.
 He was trapped in his Formula car and burned.

 1971: David Ma: whilst qualifying, he lost control of his Lotus 47 under braking for the Statue Corner, striking into a lamp post.
 Ma was killed instantly.
 The wrecked remains of his car was dumped at sea on its return trip.

 1972: Chan Shui Fat: at the Guia Race, his Mini Cooper went out of control at more than 100 mph and left the road.
 Chan jumped out of the car before it crashed into a wall and burst into flames.
 He died from internal bleeding shortly after being admitted to hospital.

 1974: Dieter Glemser: during practice for the Guia Race, he lost control of his Zakspeed Ford Escort RS 1600 when it suffered from a blowout.
 The car hit a sea wall, spun across the rain-soaked track and ploughed into the mostly unprotected crowd, consisting of several young spectators.
 One of them, an eight-year-old child, later died of his injuries and five children between six and ten received hospital treatment.
 The accident led Glemser, the 1971 Guia Race winner, to retire from racing months later.

-1979: Tong Zheng Hui: at the ACP saloon car support race, Tong's Toyota Corolla coupe and Bobby Chung Datsun Sunny collided with each other and caught fire at Excelsior Bend, killing Tong and hospitalizing the other with serious injuries.
+1979: Tong Zheng Hui: at the ACP saloon car support race, Tong's Toyota Corolla coupe and Bobby Chung Datsun Sunny collided with each other and caught fire at Excelsior Bend, killing Tong and hospitalizing Bobby with serious injuries.
 The third driver involved, Wong Weng Kwong, was critically injured after crashing into barrier at the same place immediately before collision.